 So don't be too quick to assume that Rover must necessarily be suffering from this form of anxiety if he refuses to eat when you're not around.
-Consider also that nowadays, separation anxiety is misdiagnosed with quite some frequency by laypersons, explains Pat Miller in her article on Separation Anxiety on the Whole Dog Journal.
+Consider also that, nowadays, separation anxiety is misdiagnosed with quite some frequency by laypersons, as explained by Pat Miller in her article on separation anxiety in the Whole Dog Journal.
 A real dog with separation anxiety will manifest distress, destructive behavior, house soiling, and excess vocalizations.
 If you record your dog's behavior when you leave the home and see any of these signs, consult with a behavior professional to determine if your pooch is really suffering from this serious problem.

 Some dogs are quite comfortable being left alone.
-They may perhaps alarm bark a couple of times when they hear some odd noise, but then they'll settle, perhaps eat a bit and then snooze for the rest of the day.
+They may perhaps alarm-bark a couple of times when they hear some odd noise, but then they'll settle, perhaps eat a bit, and then snooze for the rest of the day.
 Others may be much more apprehensive and will spend most of their time sounding the alarm for every slightest noise.
-Some of these dogs are unable to relax, but not because they miss their owners, but more because they aren't secure in their environment and not comfortable in the role of protecting their territory.
+Some of these dogs are unable to relax, but not because they miss their owners.
+It is because they aren't secure in their environment and are not comfortable in the role of protecting their territory.
 Then, once the owners return, these dogs feel very relieved because they no longer must carry the burden of protecting the home and that's when they feel safe again to dive into their food, explains veterinarian and author Myrna Milani.

 Many dog owners unknowingly have established a history of supervised eating.
-Since early puppy hood, the puppy has learned the essence of community, social eating.
+Since early puppyhood, the puppy has learned the essence of community and social eating.
 Most likely, he was used to always eating in the kitchen with you standing by his side at all times.
 It may have happened that you got up to leave the room, you noticed your dog didn't eat but rather followed you, so you came back right away and made sure you would be always with him so he could hurry and finish his food.